anyproto/docs/anytype-basics/setting-up-your-profile/account-and-data.md

 ### Profile

-Here you can add your **name, bio,** and **profile picture.** Your profile represents an object in your Anytype graph which you can freely link to other objects.
+Here you can add your **name, bio,** and **profile picture.** Your profile represents an Object in your Anytype Graph which you can freely link to other Objects.

 <figure><img src="../../.gitbook/assets/Screenshot 2023-08-17 at 18.24.27.png" alt=""><figcaption></figcaption></figure>

 ### Preferences

-**Default object type:** You can choose a default object type (from the default set or your own types) — it defines the type of object that opens up each time you create a new object using the plus button.
+**Default Object Type:** You can choose a default Object Type (from the default set or your own Types) — it defines the Type of Object that opens up each time you create a new Object using the + button.

-**Spellcheck language:** You can enable automatic spellcheck from 40+ languages, or disable the spellcheck.
+**Spellcheck Language:** You can enable automatic spellcheck from 40+ languages, or disable the spellcheck.

-**Interface language:** You can choose amongst the community-translated versions to localize your interface.
+**Interface Language:** You can choose amongst the community-translated versions to localize your interface.

 {% hint style="info" %}
 RTL is not yet fully supported.&#x20;